dmolitor/modeltuning/README.md

   round(iris_grid_cv_fitted$best_metric, 4)
 )
 #> Optimal Hyper-parameters:
-#>   - minsplit: 25
+#>   - minsplit: 15
-#>   - maxdepth: 22
+#>   - maxdepth: 28
-#> Optimal ROC AUC: 0.9627
+#> Optimal ROC AUC: 0.9494
 ```

 ### Parallelization

-As noted above, modelselection is built on top of the `future` package
+As noted above, modeltuning is built on top of the `future` package and
-and can utilize any parallelization method supported by the
+can utilize any parallelization method supported by the
 [`future`](https://future.futureverse.org/) package when fitting
 cross-validated models or tuning models with grid search.
 The code below
 evaluates the same cross-validated binary classification model using